Sichuan Province, CHINA

-Huge number of rural labor force migrating to the city for work due to rapid economic development and urbanization.
+A huge number of people who were traditionally part of the rural labor force are migrating to the city to find work as a result of rapid economic development and urbanization.

-47 million rural women left alone to manage the household and take care of the elderly and children, and work on the farm.
-They are undereducated and left behind with few opportunities to improve their lives.
+With their husbands migrating to the city for work, 47 million rural women are left behind on their own struggling to cope with the combined responsibilities of managig the household, taking care of the elderly and children, and working on the farm.
+These women are under-educated and left behind with few opportunities or prospects to improve their lives.

-To provide rural women with the education, skills, tools and know-how to live their lives productively through The Homemakers Learning Center.
+In response, Aide et Action works in Sichuan Province to empower women through a holistic approach.
+Our goal is to provide rural women with the education, skills, tools and know-how to live productive lives, through the The Homemakers Learning Center.

-Selecting and training seed women as local trainers, and 10 experts with specific backgrounds are involved in the training.
+- Selecting and training women as local trainers, and recruiting 10 experts with specific backgrounds to be involved in the training.

-Training for 300 rural women with vocational skills matching with local industry development (i.e. literacy, livelihood and entrepreneurship courses).
+- Training 300 rural women in vocational skills matching with the needs of the development local industries (i.e. literacy, livelihood and entrepreneurship courses).

-Organizing community activities for 10,000 local community members focusing on rural women development.
+- Organizing community activities for 10,000 local community members focusing on rural women’s development.

 - Conducting action research and developing teaching materials for advocacy.